Gerhard Schröder: Second cabinet, 2002–2005

 Throughout the build-up to the 2002 German election, the Social Democrats and the Green Party trailed the centre-right candidate Edmund Stoiber until the catastrophe caused by rising floodwater in Germany led to an improvement in his polling numbers.
 Furthermore, his popular opposition to a war in Iraq dominated campaigning in the run-up to the polls.
-At 22 September 2002 vote, he secured another four-year term, with a narrow nine-seat majority down from 21.
+At the 22 September 2002 vote, he secured another four-year term, with a narrow nine-seat majority down from 21.

 In February 2004, Schröder resigned as chairman of the SPD amid growing criticism from across his own party of his reform agenda; Franz Müntefering succeeded him as chairman.
 On 22 May 2005, after the SPD lost to the Christian Democrats (CDU) in North Rhine-Westphalia, Gerhard Schröder announced he would call federal elections "as soon as possible".
 A motion of confidence was subsequently defeated in the Bundestag on 1 July 2005 by 151 to 296 (with 148 abstaining), after Schröder urged members not to vote for his government in order to trigger new elections.
 In response, a grouping of left-wing SPD dissidents and the Party of Democratic Socialism agreed to run on a joint ticket in the general election, with Schröder's rival Oskar Lafontaine leading the new group.